-Let me guess: You’ve been working as a part-time freelance writer for a while now and you’re over it.
-Maybe you were happy to have a side hustle temporarily as a way of making extra pocket money.
-But now times have changed and now you’re yearning for that full-time freelance writing life.
+Let me guess: You’ve been working as a part-time freelance writer for a while now and you’re yearning for that full-time freelance writing life.

-If so, I completely get it.
+I mean, I don’t blame you.
 I was once in your position.
-And it’s tough.

 It sounds cliche, but believing in yourself and your abilities is everything.
 If you’re not going to have that trust and faith in yourself, then what makes you think that potential clients are going to trust you?